YottaDB/YDBDoc/ReleaseNotes/ydbr120.rst

 ~~~~~~~~~~~

 * The YottaDB install directory size is 14-15Mb (down from 34Mb in prior versions). [`#33 <https://github.com/YottaDB/YottaDB/issues/33>`_]
-* The YottaDB engine is directly accessible using a C-callable API.
-See https://docs.yottadb.com/MultiLangProgGuide/index.html for user documentation. [`#59 <https://github.com/YottaDB/YottaDB/issues/59>`_]
 * When run with ydb_dbglvl / gtmdbglvl set as described in [`#115 <https://github.com/YottaDB/YottaDB/issues/115>`_], YottaDB reports correct ratios when the number of indirection cache hits exceeds 43 million.
 Previously, it could report a negative number.
 Note that ydb_dbglvl / gtmdgblvl is not part of the published and supported API whose stability we strive to maintain, and exists to assist YottaDB in supporting customers. [`#77 <https://github.com/YottaDB/YottaDB/issues/77>`_]
-* YottaDB ignores the environment variable gtm_dist, deriving any needed information from within the running process.
-Previously, it required $gtm_dist to contain the name of the directory from which it ran. [`#94 <https://github.com/YottaDB/YottaDB/issues/94>`_]
 * When asked to install GT.M using the gtm qualifier, the ydbinstall.sh script reports "GT.M" on a successful install.
-Previously, it reported "YottaDB" unconditionally, whether it installed YottaDB or GT.M. <`#99 <https://github.com/YottaDB/YottaDB/issues/99>`_]
+Previously, it reported "YottaDB" unconditionally, whether it installed YottaDB or GT.M. [`#99 <https://github.com/YottaDB/YottaDB/issues/99>`_]
-* At process startup, YottaDB initializes the following intrinsic special variables: (1) $zgbldir to the global directory file pointed to by $ydb_gbldir.
-If ydb_gbldir is not defined, YottaDB uses the gtmgbldir environment variable instead.
-(2) $zmaxtptime to the number of seconds specified by $ydb_maxtptime.
-If ydb_maxtptime is not defined, YottaDB uses the gtm_zmaxtptimeenvironment variable instead, defaulting to 0 seconds (infinite timeout).To facilitate debugging application memory allocation bugs, the environment variable ydb_dbglvl optionally provides debugging flags as specified in the file gtmdbglvl.h.
-If ydb_dbglvl is not defined, YottaDB uses the gtmdbglvl environment variable instead.
-If neither is defined, no memory allocation debugging is turned on.
-Previously YottaDB ignored the ydb_dbglvl, ydb_gbldir, and ydb_maxtptime environment variables. [`#115 <https://github.com/YottaDB/YottaDB/issues/115>`_]
 * For "out of the box" use of YottaDB, ydb_env_set is a file you can source with a POSIX or compatible shell to configure an environment with a default structure and required environment variables, creating a default environment if one does not exist.
 At this time, support has not been implemented in YottaDB for all ydb\_ prefixed environment varables, but each release will increase that set.
 So as to not require changes as future YottaDB releases add YottaDB counterparts to GT.M environment variables, sourcing ydb_env_set sets both sets of environment variables to appropriate values, which are usually, but not always, the same.
 Sourcing ydb_env_unset unsets the above environment variables, unsets the aliases, and removes any occurrence of $ydb_dist in $LD_LIBRARY_PATH.
-More information: [`#126 <https://github.com/YottaDB/YottaDB/issues/126>`_]
+For more information, see Issue [`#126 <https://github.com/YottaDB/YottaDB/issues/126>`_]
 * Installing YottaDB with UTF8 support builds $gtm_dist/utf8/libyottadbutil.so (previously named libgtmutil.so) on the Linux/ARM platform.
 In r1.10, libgtmutil.so was built only in the $gtm_dist (non-utf8) directory. [`#143 <https://github.com/YottaDB/YottaDB/issues/143>`_]
 * When installing YottaDB, gtm is created as a symbolic link to ydb, and gtmprofile is a symbolic link to ydb_env_set.
 The default names for global directory, database files, and journal files are changed, but if current files exist, their environment setting is done with an M program rather than with shell commands. [`#160 <https://github.com/YottaDB/YottaDB/pull/160>`_]
 * The YDB_SOURCE_DIR cmake variable is used to get the path to ydbmerrors.h instead of a hardcoded relative path [`#161 <https://github.com/YottaDB/YottaDB/pull/161>`_]
-* A Docker image to build and deploy a YottaDB runtime environment was created. [`#162 <https://github.com/YottaDB/YottaDB/pull/162>`_]
+* A Docker image to build and deploy a YottaDB runtime environment is available. [`#162 <https://github.com/YottaDB/YottaDB/pull/162>`_]

 +++++++++++++++